chalabi2/neons-refund/README.md

 The deployer of the contracts is the only wallet able to make the calls to disburse funds.

 Ive rounded to simplify the math and I have also spared 105 tokens in the Executor contract.

+The current snapshot used to gather amounts only has data from Neon 4764 and below.

 # To-Do
 - Deploy on Canto Main Net